Boeing (NYSE:BA) Given a $275.00 Price Target by Royal Bank of Canada Analysts

-Boeing (NYSE:BA) has been assigned a $275.00 price objective by equities research analysts at Royal Bank of Canada in a research report issued on Tuesday, Borsen Zeitung reports.
-Royal Bank of Canada’s target price points to a potential upside of 36.35% from the stock’s previous close.
+Boeing (NYSE:BA) has been given a $275.00 target price by Royal Bank of Canada in a note issued to investors on Wednesday, Borsen Zeitung reports.
+Royal Bank of Canada’s price target would suggest a potential upside of 35.03% from the stock’s previous close.

-BA has been the subject of several other research reports.
-UBS Group reduced their price target on shares of Boeing from $310.00 to $290.00 and set a “buy” rating for the company in a research report on Tuesday, September 7th.
-Bank of America reduced their price target on shares of Boeing from $245.00 to $220.00 and set a “neutral” rating for the company in a research report on Monday.
-Robert W. Baird reiterated a “buy” rating and issued a $306.00 price objective on shares of Boeing in a report on Tuesday, December 7th.
-The Goldman Sachs Group set a $305.00 price objective on shares of Boeing in a report on Wednesday, December 15th.
-Finally, Susquehanna cut their price objective on shares of Boeing from $300.00 to $267.00 and set a “positive” rating for the company in a report on Thursday, October 28th.
-Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and thirteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Boeing currently has an average rating of “Buy” and an average price target of $263.29.
+Several other research firms also recently weighed in on BA.
+The Goldman Sachs Group set a $305.00 price target on shares of Boeing in a research note on Wednesday, December 15th.
+JPMorgan Chase & Co. cut their target price on Boeing from $275.00 to $270.00 and set an “overweight” rating for the company in a research note on Wednesday, December 15th.
+Susquehanna lowered their target price on Boeing from $300.00 to $267.00 and set a “positive” rating for the company in a research note on Thursday, October 28th.
+Susquehanna Bancshares reduced their price objective on Boeing from $300.00 to $267.00 and set a “positive” rating for the company in a research note on Thursday, October 28th.
+Finally, Sanford C. Bernstein reduced their price target on shares of Boeing from $279.00 to $269.00 and set an “outperform” rating for the company in a research report on Wednesday, October 20th.
+Two investment analysts have rated the stock with a sell rating, seven have given a hold rating and thirteen have assigned a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $263.29.

-In other Boeing news, SVP Edward Lee Dandridge sold 990 shares of the firm’s stock in a transaction that occurred on Friday, November 5th.
-The shares were sold at an average price of $221.87, for a total value of $219,651.30.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 0.16% of the company’s stock.
+In related news, SVP Edward Lee Dandridge sold 990 shares of Boeing stock in a transaction that occurred on Friday, November 5th.
+The shares were sold at an average price of $221.87, for a total transaction of $219,651.30.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+0.16% of the stock is owned by insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Baldrige Asset Management LLC acquired a new stake in Boeing during the 2nd quarter worth $26,000.
-PFG Private Wealth Management LLC acquired a new stake in Boeing during the 3rd quarter worth $26,000.
-Albion Financial Group UT acquired a new stake in Boeing during the 2nd quarter worth $34,000.
-Smith Asset Management Group LP acquired a new stake in Boeing during the 2nd quarter worth $43,000.
-Finally, Stonehage Fleming Financial Services Holdings Ltd acquired a new stake in Boeing during the 2nd quarter worth $44,000.
+A number of large investors have recently made changes to their positions in BA.
+PFG Private Wealth Management LLC bought a new position in shares of Boeing during the 3rd quarter valued at about $26,000.
+Albion Financial Group UT purchased a new position in shares of Boeing in the second quarter worth approximately $34,000.
+Smith Asset Management Group LP purchased a new position in shares of Boeing in the second quarter valued at about $43,000.
+Stonehage Fleming Financial Services Holdings Ltd bought a new position in shares of Boeing in the 2nd quarter valued at about $44,000.
+Finally, West Financial Advisors LLC bought a new stake in Boeing during the 3rd quarter valued at about $44,000.
 Institutional investors and hedge funds own 53.44% of the company’s stock.

 The Boeing Co is an aerospace company, which engages in the manufacture of commercial jetliners and defense, space and security systems.
 It operates through the following segments: Commercial Airplanes; Defense, Space and Security; Global Services; and Boeing Capital.
 The Commercial Airplanes segment includes the development, production, and market of commercial jet aircraft and provides fleet support services, principally to the commercial airline industry worldwide.